 - External reviewer for the following scientific journals: Biotropica, Bird Conservation International, International Journal of Primatology, Journal of Tropical Ecology, and Tropical Conservation Science.

 - External reviewer for Garland Science textbooks.

-- Scientific presentations at the Association for Tropical Biology and Conservation, and international hornbill and galliform conferences.
+- Scientific presentations and workshops at the Association for Tropical Biology and Conservation, and international hornbill and galliform conferences.